parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 ## Instructions for AWS Glue

 In order search through a table (like the SRA metadata table) you need to load it into Athena.
-Because this is your first-time accessing Athena, it shouldn't be a surprise that you don't currently have any data tables loaded!
-Therefore, our first step will be to add the SRA metadata table to Athena.
+If this is your first-time accessing Athena, you won't have any data tables loaded!
+Therefore, your first step should be to add a table to Athena.
 There are three ways you can add a table to Athena:

 1. Create the table using SQL commands (we are not SQL experts here...yet, so we won't do it this way)